SharanSMenon/ai-paper-implementations/README.md

 The following repository contains implementations of various papers in Tensorflow and PyTorch.
 More detail about the models and their respective papers can be found in the subfolders.

+The goal of this repository is to create human readable implementations of different models, mainly for understanding.
+You should probably not try to use these models in production.
+Sources used in making the implementation are listed in the subfolders' README.

 The following table lists the progress on each implementation in each framework.